Helena Tavares Erickson

 Acting CEO, Senior Vice President & Corporate Secretary

 +1 646 753 8237

-Helena Tavares Erickson oversees the Dispute Resolution Services and Panels departments in administering matters.
-In addition, Ms. Erickson serves as CPR’s Corporate Secretary and CPR’s Challenge Review Officer, is the liaison to the Arbitration and various Rules Revision Committees, and oversees CPR's Awards and Training Programs.
+Helena Tavares Erickson oversees the CPR Institute, the membership and programming side of CPR.
+In addition, Ms. Erickson serves as CPR’s Corporate Secretary and is the liaison to the Arbitration and various Rules Revision Committees, and oversees CPR's Awards and Training Programs.
 Ms. Erickson began her career at CPR convening a number of CPR based committees charged with designing industry or practice-focused ADR protocols, rules and other products and was in charge of the CPR Brazil Initiative for many years.
 Under her direction, CPR released a new generation of books on conflict resolution topics.
 Ms. Erickson served as co-editor of Patent Mediation (2004), as editor of Drafting Dispute Resolution Clauses (2006), and as author of Drafting Dispute Resolution Clauses 2008 Supplement.

 Prior to joining CPR in 2004, Ms. Erickson practiced for over seventeen years with the litigation and arbitration groups of Dewey Ballantine and White & Case, including three years in White & Case’s Paris office, where she was admitted to the Paris bar.
 She has served as an advocate in arbitration proceedings under ICC, ICDR, and UNCITRAL Rules, among others.
 She is a member of the bars of New York and Connecticut, is a member of the New York International Arbitration Club, and has been trained as a mediator.
 Ms. Erickson is a native speaker of Portuguese and proficient in French and Spanish.